takashito/ew-gqlclient/README.md

 ##### 2 Tips

 ###### #1.
 To make apollo client compatible with EdgeWorker, fetch property on HttpLink can be used.
-It will overide Networking to use buitin EdgeWorker httpRequest function.
+It will overide Networking to use built-in EdgeWorker httpRequest function.

 https://www.apollographql.com/docs/react/networking/advanced-http-networking/#custom-fetching